Organization

 - Curcumin, a plant-derived substance of interest that stimulates insulin production,

-- Search for markers of functional asymmetry in cases of localized fatigue,
+- Search for markers of functional asymmetries in cases of lateralized fatigue,

-- C programming of the interface for an endoscope designed for endoscopic surgery of the sinuses and skull base.
+- C programming of the interface for an endoscope port designed for endoscopic surgery of the sinuses and the skull base.

 Most of these professional training placements take place in research laboratories at the University of Montpellier or in industrial settings.